gzwplato/LazUnits/LazCopyTemplates/README.md

 ## Examples

-1. TemplateDebugProject - a pre-configured Lazarus project with a LazDebugUnit.
+1. TemplateDebugProject - a pre-configured Lazarus project with a LazDebugUnit (included).

 2. TemplateHelpProject - a pre-configured Lazarus project with a LazHelpUnit.